Hun Sen Boribo School Water Project – Cambodia

 Hun Sen Boribo Lower and Upper Secondary School is located at the center of the district on National Road 5, about 30 kilometers from the provincial capital.
 Over 2,700 students attend classes every day, taught by the 76 teachers and supported by the 11 non-teaching staff.

 Since there are more students than the five large buildings can hold, the school holds class from 7 am to 12 pm, and an afternoon session from 12 pm to 5 pm.
-This is unusual since most school have a two hour break in the middle of the day for lunch.
+This is unusual since most schools have a two-hour break in the middle of the day for lunch.

 Currently, only 3 of 9 bathrooms are currently used, one of which is reserved only for teachers.
 Every day, students must fill up buckets of water from the nearby pond to bring to the student bathrooms.
 The remaining 6 bathrooms are simply too far for students to bring water to.